SwissWoodSolutions/swisswoodsolutions.github.io/en/about.md

   ### Luca Schelbli
   ### Sales & Marketing

-  has studied chemistry and business studies at the University of Zurich and Louisiana State University (USA).
+  has studied Chemistry and Business Studies at the University of Zurich and Louisiana State University (USA).
 In his position as R\&D specialist, he works on the development of new physicochemical modification approaches of wood.
 Furthermore, he supports the